-- 1. (...) - 1a.
-The manager of an ELTIF shall be able to market the units or shares of that ELTIF to retail investors provided that all of the following additional requirements are fulfilled: - (-a) retail investors commit to invest a minimum of €20,000 and state in writing, in a separate document from the contract to be concluded for the commitment to invest, that they are aware of the risks associated with the envisaged commitment or investment; - (a) the ELTIF's rules or instruments of incorporation provide that all investors benefit from equal treatment and no preferential treatment or specific economic benefits are granted to individual investors or groups of investors; - (b) the ELTIF may have any legal form as long as it does not lead to any further liability for the investor or require any additional commitments on behalf of such investor apart from the original capital commitment; - (c) retail investors may, during the subscription period and at least two weeks after subscription of units or shares of the ELTIF, cancel their subscription and have the money returned without penalty. - (ca) the manager of the ELTIF shall establish appropriate procedures and arrangements to deal with retail investors' complaints.
+- 1a.
+The manager of an ELTIF shall be able to market the units or shares of that ELTIF to retail investors provided that all of the following additional requirements are fulfilled: - (a) the ELTIF's rules or instruments of incorporation provide that all investors benefit from equal treatment and no preferential treatment or specific economic benefits are granted to individual investors or groups of investors; - (b) the ELTIF may have any legal form as long as it does not lead to any further liability for the investor or require any additional commitments on behalf of such investor apart from the original capital commitment; - (c) retail investors may, during the subscription period and at least two weeks after subscription of units or shares of the ELTIF, cancel their subscription and have the money returned without penalty. - (ca) the manager of the ELTIF shall establish appropriate procedures and arrangements to deal with retail investors' complaints.
 Those measures shall allow retail investors to file complaints in the official language or one of the official languages of their Member State;

-Marketing of units or shares of ELTIFs
+Article 25 Marketing of units or shares of ELTIFs

-- 1. The manager of an ELTIF shall be able to market the units or shares of that authorised ELTIF to professional and retail investors in its home Member State upon notification in accordance with Article 31 of Directive 2011/61/EU. - 2.
-The manager of an ELTIF shall be able to market the units or shares of that authorised ELTIF to professional and retail investors in Member States other than in the home Member State of the ELTIF manager upon notification in accordance with Article 32 of Directive 2011/61/EU. - 3.
+The manager of an ELTIF shall be able to market the units or shares of that authorised ELTIF to professional and retail investors in its home Member State upon notification in accordance with Article 31 of Directive 2011/61/EU.

+- The manager of an ELTIF shall be able to market the units or shares of that authorised ELTIF to professional and retail investors in Member States other than in the home Member State of the ELTIF manager upon notification in accordance with Article 32 of Directive 2011/61/EU. - 3.
 The manager of the ELTIF shall in respect of each ELTIF specify to its competent authority whether or not it intends to market it to retail investors. - 4.
-In addition to the documentation and information required pursuant to Articles 31 and 32 of Directive 2011/61/EU the manager of the ELTIF shall provide to its competent authority all of the following: - the prospectus of the ELTIF; (a) - (b) the key information document of the ELTIF in case of marketing to retail investors; - (c) information on the facilities referred to in Article 23. - 5.
-The competences and powers of the the competent authorities pursuant to Articles 31 and 32 of Directive 2011/61/EU shall be understood to also refer to the marketing of ELTIFs to retail investors and to cover the additional requirments laid down in this Regulation.

-- 6. In addition to its powers in accordance with Article 31(3) first paragraph of Directive 2011/61/EU, the competent authority of the home Member State of the ELTIF manager shall also prevent the marketing of an authorised ELTIF if the ELTIF manager does not or will not comply with this Regulation. - 7.
+In addition to the documentation and information required pursuant to Articles 31 and 32 of Directive 2011/61/EU the manager of the ELTIF shall provide to its competent authority all of the following: - (a) the prospectus of the ELTIF; - (b) the key information document of the ELTIF in case of marketing to retail investors; - (c) information on the facilities referred to in Article 2223. - 5.
+The competences and powers of the the competent authorities pursuant to Articles 31 and 32 of Directive 2011/61/EU shall be understood to also refer to the marketing of ELTIFs to retail investors and to cover the additional requirments laid down in this Regulation. - 6.
+In addition to its powers in accordance with Article 31(3) first paragraph of Directive 2011/61/EU, the competent authority of the home Member State of the ELTIF manager shall also prevent the marketing of an authorised ELTIF if the ELTIF manager does not or will not comply with this Regulation. - 7.
 In addition to its powers in accordance with Article 32(3) first paragraph of Directive 2011/61/EU, the competent authority of the home Member State of the ELTIF manager shall also refuse the transmission of a complete notification file to the competent authorities of the Member State where the ELTIF is intended to be marketed, if the ELTIF manager does not or will not comply with this Regulation.

-Chapter VI
+Chapter VI Supervision

-Supervision